zacanger/niddesa/text/generated-translations/mahaniddesa/sinhala/03-sinhala-amazon.md

-Dimension, mythology, size removal and washed off, all Kelles, all the visages, all the dancers, all the plaques Unscrupulous editors were removed, washed away, and from that fact (iii) “Holy” is said to the prophecy. (iv) from the view of a rehet or a redisposition Heresy, dismantled and washed away, from conception of a resource The concept of myth was removed and washed away, a word of a word PaganThe word was removed, washed away, from the industry
+Dimension, mythology, size removal and washed off, all Kelles, all the visages, all the dancers, all the plaques Unscrupulous editors were removed, washed away, and from that fact (iii) "Holy" is said to the prophecy. (iv) from the view of a rehet or a redisposition Heresy, dismantled and washed away, from conception of a resource The concept of myth was removed and washed away, a word of a word PaganThe word was removed, washed away, from the industry